Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 <p>

 #### 1. COM Configuration Options
-The following points should therefore be observed to avoid performing any conflicting Registry updates during development and testing.
+The following points should always be observed to avoid performing any conflicting Registry updates during development and testing.

 In module AUTO_FUNCTIONS > Properties, the options below should **not** be selected at any time.
 - [ ] `Register for COM Interop` in section Compile